ymanvictor/arbo_multiplex/raw_data/README.md

 # `raw_data/`

-* contains the data files used in the project.
+* contains the raw data files used.